post2web/nbloader/README.md

 # nbloader

 nbloader contains a set of tools designed to help you reuse code from Jupyter notebook cells.
+Tested to work with python 2.7

 To install/upgrade:
 >pip install git+git://github.com/post2web/nbloader.git@master --upgrade